Frequently Asked Questions

 19. How can I find what I need in Princeton’s decentralized University Library?

 Firestone Library is the center of a multi-branched library system and one of the largest open-stack libraries in the world.
-The University Library’s home page at library.princeton.edu provides easy access to basic library information (locations, hours, names, and addresses of specialist librarians who can help you), as well as to the tools needed to begin locating research information throughout the library system.
+The University Library’s home page provides easy access to basic library information (locations, hours, names, and addresses of specialist librarians who can help you), as well as to the tools needed to begin locating research information throughout the library system.
 The Main Catalog lists materials in all of Princeton’s libraries, including books, journals, videos, musical scores, sound recordings, rare materials, and electronic resources.
-SearchIt@PUL, the Library’s new search and discovery system, pulls together results from the Main Catalog and various article databases and digital collection repositories.
-Stop by the Reference Desk on the first floor of Firestone, introduce yourself to the reference librarians, and pick up a “Guide to the Library” handout for more information.
-You can also contact a librarian by e-mail (email@example.com), by phone at (609) 258-5964, or by chatting live with a librarian (IM “LIBCHATPUL”).
+Use the search box on the Library’s home page to explore results from the Main Catalog, hundreds of article databases, and many unique digital collections.
+Stop by the Information Desk on the first floor of Firestone, introduce yourself to the reference librarians, and pick up a “Guide to the Library” handout for more information.
+You can also contact a librarian via any of the “Get Help” links on the Library home page.
+Those options include chat, text, e-mail, or scheduling an appointment.

 20. What happens if I fail a course?